 READynamic is a server-based eBook platform that allows clients to manage and distribute educational and corporate content.
 Clients can use READynamic to add custom features to EPUB and PDF documents, including videos, animated images, interactive diagrams, and self-assessment tools, like quizzes.
 You can also brand your content, and add features that allow you to gather comments from users.
 READynamic provides a set of tools that make adding interactive elements to eBook files easy.
-And you can integrate your READynamic platform with your existing eCommerce portal, Content Management System (CMS) or Learning Management System (LMS).
+And you can integrate your READynamic platform with your existing eCommerce portal, Content Management System (CMS) or Learning Management System (LMS), like Moodle, Canvas, or Blackboard.

 READynamic is flexible and easy to work with.
 Users can open and display eBook content using any modern browser on a deskop or laptop.
 The software also works with any iOS, Android, or Windows mobile device with a mobile app.